mindsdb/mindsdb/mindsdb/integrations/handlers/notion_handler/README.md

 ## Implemented Features

-Now, you can use this established connection to query your table as follows,
+Now, you can use this established connection to query your table as follows:

 ### Database

-[Databases](https://developers.notion.com/reference/database are like a collection of pages.
+[Databases](https://developers.notion.com/reference/database) are like a collection of pages.
 It also has properties allowing to store and organize data in a structured way.

 ```sql
 SELECT * FROM notion_test.database where database_id='<your-db-id>';
 ```

+NOTE: In order to fetch database from notion, mindsdb will require the database_id.

 > To get a database_id, just navigate to the database web page and copy the URL, the id then is the portion between the `/` and `?`
 >